 Nevada does not impose an estate or inheritance tax upon death; therefore, less money is deducted during probate.
 Although people don’t have to worry about estate or inheritance taxes in Nevada, beneficiaries still have to pay federal estate taxes to the IRS.

 Fully understanding probate and estate tax laws can be complicated.
 If you want to create a comprehensive estate plan, but you’re worried about the taxes your beneficiaries will incur, our team at Hurtik Law & Associates is here to help you.
-We have the knowledge, skills, and experience needed to help you create an estate plan suited for your needs.Contact our Las Vegas estate planning lawyers today at (702) 323-5750 to schedule a consultation!
+We have the knowledge, skills, and experience needed to help you create an estate plan suited for your needs.Contact us online or call (702) 323-5750 to schedule a consultation!